sivy/monkinetic-2020-content/posts/2002-01-19-reveal-html-codes.md

-Slug: reveal-html-codes
+date: 2002-01-19
-Date: 2002-01-19
+slug: reveal-html-codes
-Title: Reveal [HTML] Codes
+title: Reveal [HTML] Codes
-layout: post
+---

-Via <a href="http://www.whump.com/moreLikeThis/link/02561">more like this</a>, a good explanation of why HTML clicked for me, and later on, for Jodi. &quot;In WordPerfect you could &quot;reveal codes&quot; and fix things that weren&#39;t quite right.
+Via [more like this](http://www.whump.com/moreLikeThis/link/02561), a good explanation of why HTML clicked for me, and later on, for Jodi.
+"In WordPerfect you could "reveal codes" and fix things that weren't quite right.
-&quot;
+"